Comparing galaxy merger orbits in hydrodynamical simulation and in dark-matter-only simulation: Simulations and sample selection

 For each merger selected in the hydrodynamical simulation, we then identify its one-to-one matched counterpart in the DMO simulation using the bidirectional matching catalog provided by the IllustrisTNG team \citep{rodriguez2015merger, nelson2015illustris}, which matches subhalos between different simulation runs.
-Furthermore, the one-to-one merger pairs are included in our analysis only if the pre-merger central and satellite galaxies/subhaloes and the after-merger galaxy/subhalo at $z = 0$ also have matched counterparts in the DMO simulation.
-For the matched merger pairs identified in the hydrodynamical and DMO simulations, the satellite subhalo in few cases has a very low mass, corresponding to a small number of particles, which could introduce significant error into our analysis.
+To build up the bidirectional matching catalog of subhalos, for each subhalo in the hydro simulations at each snapshot, all subhalos in the DMO counterpart that share common dark-matter (DM) particle IDs are considered as potential matches, and the best match is chosen as the one with the largest number of shared DM particles.
+The same procedure is then performed in the reverse direction, to find the best match in the hydro counterpart for each subhalo in the DMO simulations.
+A matching is accepted only if the two matched subhaloes both find the other one as its best match in the corresponding simulation.
+In this work, based on the bidirectional matching subhalos, we first select the matched galaxies/subhalos at z=0.
+Then, in their merger histories, the one-to-one merger pairs are included in our analysis only if the pre-merger central and satellite galaxies/subhaloes and the post-merger galaxy/subhalo in mergers selected from the hydro simulation all have matched counterparts in the DMO simulation.
+For the matched merger pairs identified in the hydrodynamical and DMO simulations, the satellite subhalo in a few cases has a very low mass, corresponding to a small number of particles, which could introduce significant error into our analysis.
 We therefore only consider mergers where the DMO satellite subhalo comprises a minimum of 1,000 dark matter particles (i.e., \(8.9 \times 10^{9} \, h^{-1} M_\odot\) for TNG100-1) at its maximum mass.
-Moreover, in this work, galaxy mergers identified in the hydrodynamical simulations are classified as major for stellar mass ratios exceeding $1:4$, and as minor for ratios between $1:10$ and $1:4$.
+In this work, following \citet{zeng2021formation}, galaxy mergers identified in the hydrodynamical simulations are classified as major for stellar mass ratios exceeding 1 : 4, and as minor for ratios between 1 : 10 and 1 : 4.
+Focusing on galaxy stellar mass rather than halo mass, and defining merger types based on stellar mass ratio rather than total mass ratio has the advantage of being able to be compared with observations more directly \citep{robotham2014galaxy,davies2015galaxy,duncan2019observational,li2023subtle}.
+Besides, stellar mass and the corresponding ratio identify the tightly bound material in galaxies, which actually induces structural perturbations and bulge formation that determine galaxy morphology \citep{stewart2009galaxy,hopkins2010mergers,rodriguez2015merger}.

 Following \citet{wang2019comparing}, we divide our sample into three sub-samples based on galaxy stellar mass at $z = 0$ in the hydro simulation: (1) the Milky Way-mass galaxies (MW) with stellar masses of \( 4-8 \times 10^{10} \, \text{M}_{\odot} \); (2) less massive galaxies (Less) with \( 1-4 \times 10^{10} \, \text{M}_{\odot} \); and (3) more massive galaxies (Massive) with stellar masses greater than \( 8 \times 10^{10} \, \text{M}_{\odot} \).
 Table~\ref{tab:examples} presents the number of selected mergers in TNG100-1 and the corresponding matched pairs between TNG100-1 and TNG100-1-Dark, for both major and minor mergers in these stellar mass bins.